 From a public health perspective, these results are important because they disclose inequalities underlying population health that could not be identified by looking at life expectancy alone.
-As previously noted, the full distribution of deaths is characterized not only by the mean (life expectancy), but also by the dispersion in ages at death (Edwards and Tuljapurkar 2005).
+As noted earlier, the full distribution of deaths is characterized not only by the mean (life expectancy) but also by the dispersion in ages at death (Edwards and Tuljapurkar 2005).
 Periods of increasing lifespan variability underscore both a rise in within-group heterogeneity at the population level and increasing uncertainty about the timing of death at the individual level.
-Similar episodes have been found previously for some countries and they are seen as outliers that are not following the classic western trend (Wilmoth and Horiuchi 1999).
-For instance, stagnating or increasing lifespan variation has been seen alongside life expectancy increase among lower socioeconomic groups or regions in Europe, driven by mortality stagnation among young adults (van Raalte et al. 2014, Brønnum-Hansen 2017, Seaman et al. 2016).
-In the United States, lower educated groups have experienced both life expectancy decreases and increases in lifespan variation (Sasson 2016).
-More recently, much attention has been paid to poor trends in mid-life mortality among white Americans, particularly females (Case and Deaton 2015, Montez and Zajacova 2013).
-As noted by Gillespie et al. (2014), the challenge of reducing young-adult mortality could anticipate a new pattern characterized by increases in lifespan inequality.
-Our results are further proof of the independence of the two measures during long periods with atypical mortality schedules and illustrate the need to monitor lifespan variation for a complete picture of population health.
+Similar episodes have been found previously for some countries, and they are seen as outliers that are not following the classic Western trend (Wilmoth and Horiuchi 1999).
+For instance, stagnating or increasing lifespan variation has been seen alongside life expectancy increase among lower socioeconomic groups or regions in Europe, driven by mortality stagnation among young adults (Brønnum-Hansen 2017; Seaman et al. 2016; van Raalte et al. 2014).
+In the United States, lower-educated groups have experienced both life expectancy decreases and increases in lifespan variation (Sasson 2016).
+More recently, much attention has been paid to poor trends in midlife mortality among white Americans, particularly females (Case and Deaton 2015; Montez and Zajacova 2013).
+As Gillespie et al. (2014) noted, the challenge of reducing young-adult mortality could anticipate a new pattern characterized by increases in lifespan inequality.
+Our results offer further proof of the independence of the two measures during long periods with atypical mortality schedules and illustrate the need to monitor lifespan variation for a complete picture of population health.

 At the same time, our results revealed a paradox of sorts.
 On the one hand, between-country differences in lifespan variation were more stable than between-country differences in life expectancy.
 On the other hand, changes in lifespan variation were more sensitive to year-to-year mortality fluctuations than life expectancy, particularly when viewed on a relative scale.
-Measures of dispersion are more sensitive to mortality change in early mid-life than life expectancy (van Raalte and Caswell 2013).
-Mortality between ages 25 and 50 experienced larger changes in response to crises than older adult mortality over the period, seen clearly in Figure 1.
-This explains why life disparity showed greater year-to-year fluctuation than life expectancy.
-Meanwhile, mortality differences over older working ages and among the early retired have a larger impact on life expectancy than life disparity.
-This is because these ages are found on either side of the threshold age, with mortality declines (or increases) often offsetting each other, so that the net impact is no change in lifespan variation.
-As a result, the combination of mortality changes over younger ages with growing mortality differentials at older adult ages can lead to widening between-country inequalities in life expectancy, alongside stable life disparity differences.
+Measures of dispersion are more sensitive to mortality change in early midlife than life expectancy (van Raalte and Caswell 2013).
+Mortality between ages 25 and 50 experienced larger changes in response to crises than older-adult mortality over the period (as shown clearly in Fig. 1), which explains why life disparity showed greater year-to-year fluctuation than life expectancy.
+Meanwhile, mortality differences over older working ages and among the early retired have a larger impact on life expectancy than life disparity: these ages are found on either side of the threshold age, with mortality declines (or increases) often offsetting each other, so that the net impact is no change in lifespan variation.
+As a result, the combination of mortality changes over younger ages with growing mortality differences at older-adult ages can lead to widening between-country inequalities in life expectancy alongside stable differences in life disparity.

 Cause-of-Death Contributions to Changes in e† After 1994